Array§

 maximum(data: number[]): number

-Returns the maximum value of the array, or NaN
+Returns the maximum value of the array, or NaN if the array is empty.

 Source§maximumWith<I extends any[]>(